 PhD, Yale University

-His first book, Power in Motion: Capital Mobility and the Indonesian State (Cornell University Press, 1996), explores the highly undemocratic structural power of those who control the investment resources everyone else depends upon for their survival.
-With Jonathan Pincus, he co-edited Reinventing the World Bank (Cornell University Press, 2002), a wide-ranging critique of the Bank's structure and operation.
-In this volume Winters explores the problem of "criminal debt," especially in the Indonesian context.
+His first book, Power in Motion: Capital Mobility and the Indonesian State (Cornell University Press, 1996), explores the highly undemocratic structural power of those who control the investment resources everyone else depends upon to survive.
+With Jonathan Pincus, he co-edited Reinventing the World Bank (Cornell University Press, 2002), a wide-ranging critique of the Bank’s structure and operation.
+In this volume Winters explores the problem of “criminal debt,” especially in the Indonesian context.
 Both books were translated into Indonesian and published in Jakarta.
-He has also published two other books in Indonesian: in 1999, Dosa-Dosa Politik Orde Baru [Political Sins of Suharto's New Order], the best-selling book in Indonesia that year, and, in 2004, Orba Jatuh, Orba Bertahan?
-[Indonesia's "New Order" Falls or Endures?].
-With co-author Prof. Ben Page, he wrote "Oligarchy in the United States?" which appeared in Perspectives on Politics in 2009.
+He has also published two other books in Indonesian: in 1999, Dosa-Dosa Politik Orde Baru [Political Sins of Suharto’s New Order], the best-selling book in Indonesia that year, and, in 2004, Orba Jatuh, Orba Bertahan?
+[Indonesia’s “New Order” Falls or Endures?].
+With co-author Prof. Ben Page, he wrote “Oligarchy in the United States?” which appeared in Perspectives on Politics in 2009.

 In 2006, 2008, 2012, and 2013, Professor Winters was named to the Associated Student Government (ASG) Faculty Honor Roll for teaching excellence (chosen by student nomination and vote).

 Professor Winters is the founder and Director of the Equality Development and Globalization Studies (EDGS) program at Northwestern. www.edgs.northwestern.edu